Asia and the World in the Asian Century

-But the 21st century could arguably become an Asian Century if Asia continues being the fast growing region in the world economy.
+The 21st century could become an Asian Century if Asia continues being the fastest growing region in the world economy.
 The region has enormous catchup potential.

 The 21st century could also belong to Asia if, in some decades time, Asia manages to have the world's biggest economy.
 This is very possible, if Asia continues its rapid catchup economic growth.